Cipher Department of the High Command of the Wehrmacht: Key personnel

 The most important individual at OKW/Chi was Chief Cryptologist Director Wilhelm Fenner, who was the Head of Main Group B, including Group IV Analytical cryptanalysis working with Specialist Dr. Erich Hüttenhain.
 A German by birth, Wilhelm Fenner went to high school in St Petersburg.
 His father was an editor of a German language newspaper.
-He moved back to Germany in 1909 to study Berlin Royal Institute of Technology but was drafted into the Army when World War I started, eventually joining the Tenth Army, serving as an intelligence officer.
+He moved back to Germany in 1909 to study at Berlin Royal Institute of Technology but was drafted into the Army when World War I started, eventually joining the Tenth Army, serving as an intelligence officer.
 After the war, Fenner met Professor Peter Novopaschenny, a former Tsarist cryptanalyst who taught Fenner the Black Arts of Cryptography, and who went on to become Chief of the Russian subsection of OKW/Chi.
 They both joined the Cipher Bureau in autumn 1922, initially working in temporary positions.
 The following year, Fenner was made chief of the Bureau.
 He worked there until just after the war, discharged on 19 June, eventually working as a car and cycle mechanic in Straubing.

 Chief Cryptanalyst Specialist Dr. Erich Hüttenhain was a mathematician hired in 1937 to create a specialized cryptanalytic research unit to investigate enemy cryptologic systems and to test Germany's own cryptologic systems and processes.
 Together with Dr. Walter Fricke, Chief evaluator, also a mathematician of some distinction, and his assistant, he was also moved to England to be interrogated by TICOM after the war.
 Walter Fricke was then considered the official historian of OKW/Chi.

 Colonel Hugo Kettler was an administrator who had commanded OKW/Chi from October 1943.
 His intimate knowledge of the working of OKW/Chi, enabled him to provide information to TICOM that the OKW/Chi archive papers had been moved to Schliersee.

 Lieutenant Colonel Metting was a signals officer who worked up to command the Germany Armies cryptologic centre, Inspectorate 7/VI from November 1941 to June 1943.
 After working in the Signals Battalion on the Eastern Front for several months, he was assigned second in command of OKW/Chi in December 1943.
 After the war he was considered such a high-value target that he was moved to England to be interrogated by TICOM.
 He was Head of Main Group A.